 Tipping is a little different in Europe.
 They tend more to 10% than the 15-20% Americans leave, and service is sometimes automatically added to the bill, so no extra tip is needed in those cases.
 There are some countries where you don’t need to tip, though, like Switzerland but in general: if you are happy with the service – tip.

 Bring comfortable walking shoes.
-The American culture is geared more toward driving and you are used to paved sidewalks in most areas.
+The American culture is geared more toward driving, and you are used to paved sidewalks in most areas.
 But you’ll do a lot more walking in Europe, sometimes on cobblestone streets.
 Remember to pack a comfortable pair of sneakers for your sightseeing.

 Some hotels, especially older ones (for instance, in Paris), don’t have elevators, so pack light enough that you can carry your luggage where you need to go.
 This also helps when using public transportation and trains.
 Besides, you are probably going to buy things along the way – plan ahead.

 Check with your cell phone carrier about whether international usage is part of your plan to avoid unnecessarily high charges.
-WiFi is available in hotels (usually for free), and often in the city centers, in the cafes and restaurants (but not always).
+WiFi is available in hotels (usually for free), often in the city centers, in the cafes and restaurants (but not always).

 Americans are known as being loud, so try to match your enthusiasm and volume to the locals around you (Italians are loud, too, so it depends on where you are).

-Amsterdam has begun fining for drunkenness and excessive noise due to the number of tourists that come to enjoy the Dutch capital.
+Amsterdam has begun fishing for drunkenness and excessive noise due to the number of tourists who come to enjoy the Dutch capital.